NinaWeiler/Solita-Vaccination-Excercise/backend/README.md

 C:/> Solita-Vaccination-Exercise/backend
 C:/> npm run dev
 ```

-* Navigate to the frontend folder in a different terminal window and run frontend with the command:
+If you are also running the [frontend](https://github.com/NinaWeiler/Solita-Vaccination-Excercise/tree/main/frontend), you can open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

+The backend runs on port 3005 and you can view api endpoints in the browser by navigatig to for example:
 ```
-C:/> Solita-Vaccination-Exercise/frontend
-C:/> npm start
+localhost:3005/api/orders
 ```
-Now you can open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Running tests:
 The app has tests for the backend.
 You can all run the tests in the backend directory with the command: